PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/cloudnativebuildpacks/index.md

 ### Platform

 The role of the platform is to execute each lifecycle phase in order.
-Examples of platforms are Pack, Kpack, Tekton templates etc.
+It provides the environment where buildpacks execute, ensuring that they have the necessary resources and context to build the application.
+It orchestrates the lifecycle processes, providing the necessary context and resources.
+The platform invokes the lifecycle, passing in the source code and builder (which includes buildpacks and stack).
+It manages the outputs of the lifecycle, such as the container image, and may push it to a registry or deploy it.
+Platforms must comply with the CNB specifications to ensure they can correctly execute the lifecycle and utilize buildpacks.
+This compliance ensures that applications built using CNB are portable across different platforms that support CNB.
+Platforms generally provide feedback and logs from the lifecycle execution to the user, enabling monitoring and troubleshooting of the build process.
+Examples of platforms are Cloud Foundry, Heroku, Kubernetes with tools such as [Kpack]({{< ref "/blog/kpack" >}}) or Tekton etc.

 ### Stack

 The stack provides the build-time and the run-time environments in the form of images.
+Stacks ensure that the application is built and runs in consistent environments.
+This is crucial for predictability and debugging.
 A stack consists of the following components

 1. Build image - The build image provides the base image from which the build environment is constructed.
+It contains the necessary tools and environments (like compilers, runtimes, libraries, etc.) required to compile or prepare your application.
+The build image is typically larger as it includes everything needed to build the application.
-2. Run image - The run image provides the base image from which the application images are built.
+2. Run image - After the application is built, it needs an environment to run in.
+The run image provides this environment.
+It is usually a slimmed-down version of the build image, containing only the necessary components to run the application, which makes it more lightweight and secure.

+By defining a clear boundary between build and run environments, stacks help in maintaining security.
+Regular updates to stack images can address security vulnerabilities.
+Organizations can create custom stacks that include specific operating systems and configurations tailored to their needs.
+The stack can be optimized for various factors like performance, size, and compliance with organizational standards.
+Stacks provide portability.
+Applications built on a particular stack can be easily moved between different environments (like development, testing, and production) that support the same stack.

 ## Creating a container image